 - · Greetings and personal details

 - · Countries and nationalities

-- Numbers
+- · Numbers

-- Colours
+- · Colours.
+Project: Matisse

 - Family members, friends and pets (physical descriptions and personality traits)

 - · Days of the week, months, dates and seasons

 - · Classroom instructions, classroom equipment

 - · Alphabet, spelling and words

-- use orally, recognise in the written form, understand and write key vocabulary and structures related to the topics covered - · talk about themselves (name/ nationality/ birthday/ where they live), their family and pets - · express likes and dislikes on topics such as pets - · count in French, give and understand dates and ages - spell words in French - · take part in simple role-plays on the topics studied - respond to instructions in French - use basic grammar structures in order to build simple sentences - have an awareness of French grammar specifically the use of gender and articles, adjectival agreement, possessive adjectives, prepositions, negatives, key question words and the use of the present tense with common verbs.
+- use orally, pronounce correctly, recognise in the written form, understand and write key vocabulary and structures related to the topics covered - · talk about themselves (name/ nationality/ birthday/ where they live), their family and pets - · express likes and dislikes on topics such as pets - · count in French, give and understand dates and ages - spell words in French - · take part in simple role-plays on the topics studied - · respond to instructions in French - sing one French song - · use basic grammar structures in order to build simple sentences - have an awareness of French grammar specifically the use of gender and articles, adjectival agreement, possessive adjectives, prepositions, negatives, key question words and the use of the present tense with common verbs.